Yourboi17/WD-Project-2024/README.md

-Welcome to the VAC:

-WD Hotel Website Project!
+Web Development Hotel Website Project!
 This project is a hotel website developed for showcasing hotel amenities, room bookings, and other relevant information.
 It utilizes HTML, CSS, JavaScript, Bootstrap, and Swift to provide a seamless user experience.

 Features: